arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

   </figure>
 </p>

 Many developers starting their adventure with React.js ask me about one thing.
-How to mount many independent React.js components on single page?
+How to mount many independent React.js components on a single page?
 I'll show you my approach to handle this problem.

 <!-- more -->

 ## What's the problem?

 We have some JavaScript applications showing user information using React.js components.
-We are good developers, so each one of them handles separate responsibility.
+We are good developers, so each one of them handles a separate responsibility.

-We have applications, but now we need to put them all together on screen.
+We have applications, but now we need to put them all together on a screen.

 ## Case Study - game dashboard

-Some time ago I was working on simple game inspired by [CivClicker](http://dhmholley.co.uk/civclicker.html).
+Some time ago I was working on a simple game inspired by [CivClicker](http://dhmholley.co.uk/civclicker.html).
 I wanted to have *one big screen with primary information about my virtual city*.
 I developed applications responsible for game control and city management: resources, society and infrastructure.

 <p>
   <figure align="center">